isb-cgc/readthedocs/docs/source/sections/data/TCGA-Data.rst

 As of June 2016, the official data repository for all TCGA and other NCI CCG data is the `NCI Genomic Data Commons <https://gdc.cancer.gov/>`_.
-The original TCGA data, aligned to the hg19 human reference genome is available from the GDC's `legacy archive <https://gdc-portal.nci.nih.gov/legacy-archive/search/f>`_ while the new "harmonized" data, realigned to hg38 is available from the GDC's main `data portal <https://gdc-portal.nci.nih.gov/>`_.
+The original TCGA data, aligned to the hg19 human reference genome is available from the NCI-GDC's `legacy archive <https://gdc-portal.nci.nih.gov/legacy-archive/search/f>`_ while the new "harmonized" data, realigned to hg38 is available from the NCI-GDC's main `data portal <https://gdc-portal.nci.nih.gov/>`_.

 For more information about the original data source repository and data access classes (open *vs* controlled), please refer to these sections: